danfuzz/lactoserv/README.md

    ```

    **Note:** Scripts directly in `scripts` should generally not be called from
    other scripts.
-See below about "exposing" a script in your sublibrary for
+See below about "exposing" a script in your unit for direct
-   direct "public" calling.
+   "public" calling.

 7. Create one or more subcommand directories in `scripts/lib/my-project`.
 Add
    an `_init.sh` file to it (same as in step 5), and one or more scripts or
    subcommand directories (same as step 6 or this step).

-8. To expose a script in a sublibrary for direct "public" usage, create a script
+8. To expose a script in a unit for direct "public" usage, create a script with
-   with its name in the top-level `scripts` directory, with the following
+   the same name as the script in the top-level `scripts` directory, with the
-   contents, which causes it to call through to the sublibrary script:
+   following contents, which causes it to call through to the unit script:

    ```bash
    #!/bin/bash